 A multiple summit views in Google Earth

-Now, when everybody knows how to put the Heywhatsthat.com into Google Earth with making some alterations we can proceed to more advanced step, that is multiplying of the panoramas.
+Now, when everybody knows how to put the Heywhatsthat.com into Google Earth with making some alterations we can proceed to a more advanced step, which is multiplying the panoramas.

-Aforementioned solution have shown us how to put one summit panorama into Google Earth, though sometimes you need more than 1 summit located in the area of your study or check the visual opportunities to see some peas from remote place.
+The aforementioned solution has shown us how to put one summit panorama into Google Earth, though sometimes you need more than 1 summit located in the area of your study or check the visual opportunities to see some peas from a remote place.

 Let’s back to the heywhatsthat.com website again.
 It remembers our Giewont summit panorama, when open again.
 We are creating a new panorama now, so there are exactly the same steps to encounter with another summit only.

 Let’s take into consideration the Rysy peak this time.
 Rysy is the highest summit of Poland, situated in the south-east Polish corner of High Tatras.
-In general the main Rysy summit is located just outside the Polish border and counts 4 m more, than on the Polish side – 2503m.a.s.l.
-We are going to considerate it now.
+In general, the main Rysy summit is located just outside the Polish border and counts 4 m more, than on the Polish side – 2503m.a.s.l.
+We are going to consider it now.

 Once you put another summit view into Google Earth you will have unfortunately a terrible mess on your area (Pic.
 14,15).

 Fortunately previously I decided to change the “visibility cloak outline” color, hence now both horizon patterns are quite recognizable.
-Neverthelles observer still would have a problems with demilitation a visibility of the nearer places, mountains or summits.
+Nevertheless, the observer still would have problems with delimitation visibility of the nearer places, mountains or summits.

-To enhance our multi summit panorama we need to make some amendments in Google Earth.
+To enhance our multi summit panorama we need to make some amendments to Google Earth.
 Let’s open the “Visibility cloak” layer in the left toolbar again (Pic.
 16).

-Now we need to right click one by one ant choose the “Properties” section (Pic.
+Now we need to right-click one by one and choose the “Properties” section (Pic.
 18).

 The “Properties” includes a few options (Pic.
 19).
-However you have not a wide spectrum of things to change.
+However, you have not a wide spectrum of things to change.
 Even if you can make some amendments like rotate view or stuff like that, they are not recommended.
 One option, that should bother you is a transparency level, located just under the link.
-Initially this bar features around 60% of opacity level (Pic.
+Initially, this bar features around 60% of the opacity level (Pic.
 19).

-Your excercise is a changing this opacity level making the picture more transparent.
+Your exercise is changing this opacity level making the picture more transparent.
 Move your box then into the left (Pic.
 20), and then just go OK.

 Now you need to repeat this task for every single layer down to the last one or at least for a few.
-Finally you should get whole “Visibility cloak” layer more faint in Google Earth (Pic.
+Finally, you should get the whole “Visibility cloak” layer more faint in Google Earth (Pic.
 22).
-Remember, that if your summit rises very high above surrounding area it may have take some time to load all pieces up (Pic.
+Remember, that if your summit rises very high above the surrounding area it may have taken some time to load all pieces up (Pic.
 21).

 Normal conditions against the refraction issue